WAIKANAE BOATING CLUB HISTORY

 Subsequent Commodore’s who continued the development of the club were businessman George Hodgson (1970-72), N.V Beardsley (1972-73), T Guderson (1973-75), Ted King (1975-83) and then a return stint from Ossie Olliver in 1983.

-(With thanks to Jenny Algar, daughter of Wilf Harry, for her knowledge of the early days and the WBC’s early Minute Books)
+(With thanks to Jenny Algar, daughter of Wilf Harry, for her knowledge of the early days and to the WBC’s early Minute Books)

 COASTGUARD RESCUE VESSELS

-Waikanae Coastguard’s first offshore rescue vessel ‘Waikanae Rescue’ was launched in 1996 with the purchase of a $35,000 Naiad rigid hulled inflatable powered by twin outboards.
+Waikanae Coastguard’s first offshore rescue vessel ‘Waikanae Rescue’ was launched in 1996 with the purchase of a $35,000 6.8m Naiad rigid hulled inflatable powered by twin outboards.

 Funding was raised through Waikanae Community Board ($16,000), the Lottery Grants Board ($12,000), and local donors including members of WBC.

-CB radios were progressively replaced with VHF radios and, through an agreement between the RNZCF and Trade and Industry Department all Coastguard units were authorised to take over VHF training and charge for courses
+CB radios were progressively replaced with VHF radios and, through an agreement between the RNZCF and the Trade and Industry Department all Coastguard units were authorised to take over VHF training and charge for courses

 A further step after buying ‘Waikanae Rescue’ was to fund-raise for electronic equipment including radar and electrical navigation equipment, particularly for use in night searches.